 - Remove from oven and taking a fork, score the squash horizontally to achieve the longest 'spaghetti' strands

 - Arrange on plates while hot and scoop on sauce.
 Any sauce of your preference can be used.
-Link to the recipe for the Garlicky Cashew Alfredo Sauce is in the sidebar.
+Link to the recipe for the Garlicky Cashew Alfredo Sauce is below this recipe.

 Recipe for Garlicky Cashew Alfredo Sauce

 - Comox Valley Seventh-day Adventist Veggie Cooking Classes: Recipe for GARLICKY CASHEW SPAGHETTI SAUC